kylemanna/blog.kylemanna.com/_posts/2014-07-10-use-funtoos-keyhain-insetad-of-gnome-keyring.md

 ## Why Disable GNOME Keyring?

-Quite simply, GNOME Keyring still doesn't have have support for `ed25519` keys and I want to use it.
+Quite simply, GNOME Keyring still doesn't have have support for `ed25519` keys that I want to use it.

-Also, I'm a bit paranoid and don't want things to help manage my keys without being explicity.
+Also, I'm a bit paranoid and don't want things to *help* manage my keys without being explicit.
 I don't trust GNOME keyring to not try and help me and cache some passphrase behind my back unless I'm really careful.
+Furthermore, it may get updated in the future to me more *user friendly*.

 ## What Starts GNOME Keyring?